How our SSI Cable Technology improves your music...

 The Morrow Audio Design:

 Morrow Audio cables DO NOT use heavy insulators.
-Each strand of wire incorporates a very thin insulation and are held together within a thin nylon mesh.
+Each strand of wire is individually insulated from one another and incorporates a very thin insulation and are held together within a thin nylon mesh.
+This is the "I" in our technology.
 This allows the least amount of reflection back into the cable, retaining the quality of the music you love.

 With the Morrow Audio cables, your music will flow unhindered, resulting in greater realism as well as a longer and more enjoyable listening session.
 Those who have have heard our cables describe it as a "Listening Experience".